How To Check Tire PressureCompare Car Insurance Rates in 3 Easy Steps

 Smaller compact and mid-size sedans typically have PSI levels between 30 and 40 PSI.
 Larger vehicles with larger tires, including bigger sedans, usually have higher pressure, around 45 PSI.
 These are general PSI figures, and the most accurate PSI for your tires is the number listed on the side.
 Tires should all be inflated to the same PSI for safety, proper vehicle function, comfort, and fuel efficiency.

 Also, check your vehicle's tire pressure when the tires are cold.
 This means the tires should not have been driven on for at least three hours.
 If you need to drive to get air, try to drive less than a mile.
-Or, slightly under-inflate the tires to compensate for the warmer air inside them, and then check the pressure again when you can get a cold reading.

 To get a PSI reading on your tire, place the air pressure gauge onto the tire's valve stem, the pencil-width air nozzle on the side of the tire.
 Try to place the gauge evenly onto the valve stem.
 This will allow air to escape, but once you firmly press the gauge down on the valve stem, it will stop the flow of air and give your gauge a reading, either by blowing out the metered stick with a traditional gauge, or a reading with a digital model gauge.